 Stores looted in Center City Philadelphia on Tuesday night

-PHILADELPHIA (CBS) -- Trouble ensued in Philadelphia's Center City as several stores have been looted and there was a reported assault at a Foot Locker on Tuesday evening.
+PHILADELPHIA (CBS) -- Trouble ensued in Philadelphia's Center City as groups of mostly young people looted several stores and there was a reported assault at a Foot Locker on Tuesday evening.

 CBS Philadelphia was on the scene where a large roving group looting several stores throughout Center City, including the Foot Locker and Apple Store near 15th and Chestnut.